 Since joining APN in April 1997, Debra DeLee has worked tirelessly to promote American support for peace in the Middle East.
 Debra has traveled to the Middle East on numerous occasions on behalf of APN and discussed peace process issues with various Israeli and Arab leaders, including heads of state.
 Prior to joining APN, Debra was selected by President Clinton to serve as Chief Executive Officer of the 1996 Democratic National Convention, held in Chicago.
 In 1993, she served as Executive Director of the Democratic National Committee (DNC) and was appointed DNC Chair by President Clinton in November 1994.
 Preceding this, Debra served as the Director of Government Relations for the National Education Association, serving as its Chief Lobbyist and the Director of the NEA Political Action Committee, the third largest political action committee in the country at that time.
 Debra also served as the Special Assistant to former Senator Bob Graham during his first term as Florida Governor in the late 1970's.

 As a former U.S. Foreign Service Officer, Lara Friedman served in Jerusalem, Washington, Tunis, and Beirut (and briefly in Khartoum).
 Widely recognized as an authority on U.S. policy in the Middle East, Congress and the Middle East, Israeli settlements, and Jerusalem, Lara meets frequently with Members of Congress and congressional staff, Administration officials, foreign diplomats, and other members of the foreign policy community.
-She is a trusted resource for journalists and policymakers, and regularly publishes opinion and analysis pieces in the U.S. and Israeli press.
+She is a trusted resource for journalists and policymakers, and regularly publishes opinion and analysis pieces in the U.S. and Israeli press, including at the Times of Israel, Huffington Post, Newsweek/the Daily Beast, The Forward, Haaretz, and LobeLog.
 She also works closely with the Jerusalem expert Danny Seidemann and has participated in Track II peace efforts, including the Jerusalem Old City Initiative.
 Lara has a BA from the University of Arizona and a Master's degree from Georgetown's School of Foreign Service.
 She speaks French, Spanish, Arabic, and rather poor Italian.

 Ori Nir became the spokesman of Americans for Peace Now following a 24-year career in journalism, which was mainly focused on the Arab-Israeli conflict.
 Ori covered Palestinian affairs for Ha'aretz Daily, Israel's leading newspaper (1986-1990; 1994-1996) during the early years of the first intifada and through the implementation of the first phases of the Oslo Accords.
 Later, he covered Israel's Arab minority for Ha'aretz, (2000 to July 2002).
 Ori also covered the diplomatic efforts to advance Arab-Israeli peace.
 As the Washington correspondent of Ha'aretz (1990-1994) and of The Forward, America's largest and most influential independent national Jewish weekly newspaper, he focused on US Mideast policy.
 Ori earned a Master's degree in journalism from the University of California, Berkeley, where he also taught journalism (1997-2000).
 His Bachelor's degree in Middle Eastern history and Arabic literature is from Jerusalem's Hebrew University.
 Ori is fluent in Hebrew and Arabic.